mvcds/my-library/carreer/development/programming/code/function/Transducer.md

 Often, when we process data, it’s useful to break up the processing into multiple independent, composable stages.
 For example, it’s very common to select some [[data]] from a larger set, and then process that data.

-And for that, generally [[array]] methods are used, which create new arrays every time, a problem for big data processing.
+And for that, generally [[Array]] methods are used, which create new arrays every time, a problem for big data processing.

 Transducers don’t do anything until you tell them to start and feed them some data to process